History of Stephanie White in Timeline

 In 1999, Stephanie White led Purdue University to the NCAA Women's National Championship in basketball.

-1999: National College Player of the Year, Indiana NCAA Woman of the Year, Big Ten Conference Player of the Year
+1999: National College Player of the Year

 In 1999, Stephanie White was named National College Player of the Year, Indiana NCAA Woman of the Year, and Big Ten Conference Player of the Year, leading Purdue to the NCAA National Championship.

-1999: Winner of Wade Trophy
+1999: Winner of the Wade Trophy

-2002: Television Color Commentator and Sideline Reporter
+2002: Color Commentator and Sideline Reporter

 During the 2002 season, Stephanie White sat out due to an injury and worked as a television color commentator and sideline reporter during Fever Games.

-2002: Divorced Brent McCarty
+2002: Divorce from Brent McCarty

 2003: Assistant Coach at Ball State

-2004: Retired from the WNBA
+2004: Retirement from WNBA

 2005: Assistant Coach at Kansas State

-2007: Assistant Coach for the Chicago Sky
+2007: Assistant Coach for Chicago Sky

 In 2007, Stephanie White joined the Chicago Sky as an assistant coach.

-2011: Assistant Coach for the Indiana Fever
+2011: Assistant Coach for Indiana Fever

 In 2011, Stephanie White returned to the Indiana Fever as an assistant coach.